gradle/native-samples/README.md

 ## Source generation (source-generation)

-These builds demonstrate using a task to generate source code before building a Swift or C++ application.
+This build demonstrate using a task to generate source code before building a Swift or C++ application.

 ```
 > cd source-generation